CupfulOfTea/Mainframe-Cobol/COBOL - RUPTURE/readme.md

            MOVE 'TOTAL DEP ' TO FILLER-TOTAL
            MOVE DEP-PREVIOUS TO TEXTE-DEP
            MOVE TOTAL-SALAIRE TO TEXTE-MONTANT
            MOVE ' : ' TO FILLER-SEP
+           MOVE FILLER-SPACES TO FILLER-TOTO
            WRITE SOR-EMP.

        AFFICHER-DERNIER-TOTAL.